aws-samples/aws-ec2-statuscheck-failures-logging/README.md

 ** 3) Enter the parameter  **

 * a.
 AWSOrgID if you want to deploy this solution for all accounts under AWS Org
 * b.
-Elastic Search Server
+Open Search/ Elastic Search Server
 * c.
-Elastic Search Server port
+Open Search/ Elastic Search Server port
 * d.
-Elastic Search User
+Open Search/ Elastic Search User
 * e.
-Elastic Search Password
+Open Search/ Elastic Search Password
 * f.
 S3 Bucket name (Location of lambda code.
 Ref to pre-requisite)
 * g.
 S3 Key (Folder under S3 where code is uploaded)
 * h.
 Security Group (Drop down list to select existing SG that will give Lambda access to Elastic Search Server.
 Default port for ES server is 443)
 * i.
-Subnet where Lambda would be deployed to get access to Elastic Search Server
+Subnet where Lambda would be deployed to get access to Open Search/ Elastic SearchElastic Search Server

 ** 4) Deploy the stack and check resources been created as part of stack.
 Please note down SNS topic that is created. **